Nkasamoah/Internship---supercapacitor/README.md

 # Supercapacitor Performance Prediction Using Machine Learning

 This project explores the use of machine learning to predict the performance of supercapacitor electrode materials.
-Developed as my final-year project in Materials Engineering at KNUST, it demonstrates how AI and data-driven modeling can assist in materials discovery and characterization.
+Developed as my internship project at the Materials Engineering Departrment at KNUST, it demonstrates how AI and data-driven modeling can assist in materials discovery and characterization.

 ## 📌 Project Overview